Nadir Mothojakan

 Clinical Experience.

-My experience spans a wide range of settings.
-I have worked in Counselling Agencies with survivors of abuse, trauma, and grief, and have supported individuals living with long-term conditions.
-I have co-led family interventions to build understanding between clients and carers, facilitated health awareness groups, and provided vital support during the pandemic for those struggling with COVID-related losses and transitions.
+My experience spans a wide range of settings, I have worked in Counselling Agencies with survivors of abuse, trauma, and grief, and have supported individuals living with long-term health conditions.
+I facilitated health awareness groups and provided vital support during the pandemic for those struggling with COVID-related losses and transitions.

 Qualifications